OtherMythos/avDocumentation/architecture/SlotManager.rst

 Recipies are stored in memory until they are destroyed to make room for a newer recipe.
 When a chunk is deconstructed, the recipe won't necessarily be destroyed along with it.
 The slot manager operates by maintaining a maximum number of recipies that can be loaded at a time.
-This way, if the chunk is later required to be reconstructed, and the recipe still exists in memory, then it won't have to be read in from a file again.
+This way, if the chunk is later required to be reconstructed, and the recipe still exists in memory, then it won't have to be read in from the file system again.

 Scripts and loading chunks
 --------------------------